 Quick note: You can check your onboarding or customer service reports to track how many customers found you via which website, so you can track which review sites are the most relevant or most heavily trafficked for you.

 If none of these options work, then go back to the basics: Google reviews.
-This shows up alongside your Google My Business page, giving you a star rating.
+This shows up alongside your GMB page, giving you a star rating.
 You can also look at your Facebook page, which gives you the same star ratings across all reviews.

 On most social media platforms, you can simply wait for consumers to comment, which will gain you many reviews.
 Through other sites like Yelp, just put in your business information so customers can find you and leave comments.

 If your business isn't already on Yelp, the website will prompt you to create a business profile.
 You may have to play a little bit of the waiting game before Yelp's moderators can verify your business, but after you receive their email, you can start seeking out customer reviews.

 As mentioned earlier in this guide, going through the verification process is important because it allows you to add security and credibility to your profile.
 Plus, after you verify your account, you can edit your information and directly reply to any user reviews that you wish.